django-ckeditor/django-ckeditor/README.rst

     (r'^ckeditor/', include('ckeditor.urls')),

 #.
 Set ``CKEDITOR_IMAGE_BACKEND`` to one of supported backends to enable thumbnails in ckeditor gallery.
+By default no thumbnails are created and full size images are used as preview.
 Supported backends:

    - ``pillow``: uses PIL or Pillow